 Just to throw another term into the mix, we should note that the WHO also uses the term “telematics.”
 According to them, “Telematics for health is a composite term for both telemedicine and telehealth, or any health-related activities carried out over distance by means of information communication technologies.”

 Ready to try telemedicine in your practice?
-Start for free!
+Request a demo!